DouniaBK/earth-hammam/README.md

                 offset_param = 0
             return offset_param

-2) Logged-In Owner Only of an Appointment can delete their appointments:
+2) Only logged-in users who have an Appointment can delete their own appointments:

         def cancel_session(request):
             try: